CompGenomeLab/xr-ds-seq-snakemake/README.md

 ## Configuration file

 Before running the workflow, you should edit the configuration files.
-For both XR-seq and Damage-seq workflows, there are 2 configuration files:
+Both XR-seq and Damage-seq workflows run with the same configuration files,
-`config_(XR/DS)_initial.yaml` and `config_(XR/DS).yaml`.
+namely: `config_initial.yaml` and `config.yaml`.
 In most of the cases,
-the configuration file with "initial" prefix shouldn't be modified by the user since they are containing configuration settings that are common for all XR-seq and Damage-seq experiments.
+`config_initial.yaml` file shouldn't be modified by the user since it contains the configuration settings that are common for all XR-seq and Damage-seq experiments.
-A config example and description of each parameter for "config_(XR/DS).yaml" are given below:
+A config example and description of each parameter for "config.yaml" are given below:

 ```
 sample:
  - "NHF1_CPD_1h_XR_rep1"
  - "NHF1_CPD_1h_XR_rep2"
+ - "NHF1_CPD_1h_DS_rep1"
+ - "NHF1_CPD_1h_DS_rep2"

 meta:
   NHF1_CPD_1h_XR_rep1:
     srr_id: "SRR3062593:SRR3062594:SRR3062595"
+    method: "XR"
     layout: "single"
     product: "CPD"
     simulation_enabled: True